rmbolger/Posh-IBWAPI/docs/Guides/Using-SecretManagement.md

 You may optionally create an environment variable called `IBWAPI_VAULT_SECRET_TEMPLATE` to override the default template.
 The new value should include `{0}` somewhere in the string, but will be appended to the end if it does not exist.

 !!! warning
     Be aware that some vaults have restrictions on the characters allowed in a secret name.
-In particular, Azure KeyVault is very restrictive and only allows letters, numbers, and the `-` character.
+In particular, Azure KeyVault is very restrictive and only allows letters, numbers, and the hyphen `-` character.

 ## Using a Vault